Ilog, Negros Occidental

 Ilog, officially the Municipality of Ilog, is a municipality in the province of Negros Occidental, Philippines.
 According to the 2024 census, it has a population of 63,444 people.

 Etymology

-The name Ilog (or Ylog, Tagalog for "river") was recommended by a Tagalog guide of the colonial Spaniards because the place was entirely surrounded by the longest river on the whole Negros Island, the Hilabangan River.
+The name Ilog (or Ylog, Tagalog for "river") was suggested by a Tagalog guide accompanying the Spanish colonizers, as the area is encircled by the Hilabangan River, the longest river on Negros Island.

 History

 Founded by the Augustinian friars Gerónimo Marín and Francisco Bustos on May 16, 1584, it was the first capital of the historical military district/province of Negros in the late 18th century and is the second oldest settlement and town in the whole Negros Island, next to Binalbagan.
 The first inhabitants of Ilog are mostly migrants from Panay island.
+In 1818, Ilog had 1,791 tributes amounting to 7,645 residents, whereas there were 25 Spanish-Filipino families.

 Geography

 Ilog is 96 km from Bacolod.

 Barangays

 Ilog is politically subdivided into 15 barangays.
 Each barangay consists of puroks and some have sitios.